The True Cost of Inventory Financing: Factor Rates and What to Compare

 2. Are there early repayment penalties?

 Term loans often carry them.
-Revolving credit facilities typically do not — but confirm before signing.
+Many revolving credit facilities do not carry early repayment penalties, but confirm before signing.

 3. Are there arrangement or origination fees?